jacquetc/skribisto/README.md

 This is a GPL v3 project, so support is on a voluntary basis.
 Personally, I'll only accept bug issues from users if this user runs Skribisto using theses packaging methods :
 - on Linux: Flatpak only
-- on Windows: from a InnoSetup setup package generated by the PowerShell script
+- on Windows: from the Inno Setup installer published with a release

 ## Help is always appreciated